Sandgate, Queensland: Education

-Sandgate State School is a government primary (Prep-6) school for boys and girls at 54 Rainbow Street (27.3208°S 153.0658°E).
+Sandgate State School is a government primary (Prep–6) school for boys and girls at 54 Rainbow Street (27.3208°S 153.0658°E).
 In 2018, the school had an enrolment of 479 students with 34 teachers (30 full-time equivalent) and 20 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

-Sacred Heart Primary School is a Catholic primary (Prep-6) school for boys and girls at 92 Brighton Road (27.3174°S 153.0671°E).
+Sacred Heart Primary School is a Catholic primary (Prep–6) school for boys and girls at 92 Brighton Road (27.3174°S 153.0671°E).
 In 2018, the school had an enrolment of 215 students with 21 teachers (17 full-time equivalent) and 11 non-teaching staff (6 full-time equivalent).

 There are no secondary schools in Sandgate.
 The nearest government secondary schools are Sandgate District State High School in neighbouring Deagon to the south-west and Bracken Ridge State High School in neighbouring Bracken Ridge to the north-west.

 Amenities

 Most of Sandgate's facilities are located along Brighton Road, the main street in Sandgate, which include numerous banks, shops, services and a small shopping centre anchored by a Woolworths supermarket.
 Woolworths previously traded adjacent to the site of the centre until the opening of the new store in February 2009.
 The old Woolworths site has been redeveloped as an Aldi supermarket, opened in December 2013.
 The Sandgate railway station is a short walk from these facilities.

 In 2009, the Sandgate Post Office was relocated to other premises and the heritage-listed building was sold.
 It was subsequently renovated and is now operating as the 4017 Bar & Grill (4017 being the postcode for Sandgate).
-Despite objection by some local members of the public, a McDonald's family restaurant opened opposite the 4017 Bar & Grill in 2014.

 The Brisbane City Council operates a public library at 1 Seymour Street.

 Despite its name, Sandgate Uniting Church is at 116 Board Street in neighbouring Deagon.

 Recreational facilities in Sandgate include numerous parks, walking and bike tracks, and a municipal swimming pool on Flinders Parade.

 Sport

 The Sandgate Golf Club is located in Allpass Parade, Shorncliffe.

 A number of sports teams represent the local area, including the Sandgate-Redcliffe Gators and Sandgate Football Club.

-In 2005 Surf Connect Watersports Centre opened at 170 Flinders Parade.
-Other than kayak rentals, they introduced the sport of kitesurfing, windsurfing as well as standup paddling to the area.

 The Police and Citizens Youth Club (PCYC) is located next to playing fields at the western end of Kempster Street.
 It runs regular Blue Light Discos and other social events, and is a centre for gymnastics, martial arts training and other sports.
-Anytime Fitness Gym is located at 27 Brighton Road.

 Operating out of the PCYC is the Shorncliffe Pottery Club which started in nearby Shorncliffe over 30 years ago, and after some years at Sandgate Town Hall relocated to the PCYC.